-Regular family meetings can help, if that works for you.
-They can ensure that everyone is working together.
-Don't forget to include your loved one and ask them what help they would like.
+- Have regular family meetings so that everyone knows what’s happening and is working together.
+For more on this, see organising meetings.
 You could also ask the medical social worker at the hospital for advice about family meetings.

 Know your limits

 Don’t feel you have to do everything on your own – it's okay to ask for help.